edwardramsey/system_setting/README.md

 ##Intro
 Files prepared for work environment

-Now I use MacOS with linux(VPS, Digital Ocean and Aliyun) together.
+With this I can use MacOS with linux(VPS, Digital Ocean and Aliyun) together.

 ## Linux setting files
 linux_setting.sh is designed for ubuntu and CentOS to install vim, C++, python, mysql and nginx automactically